-Economic and market forecasts presented herein reflect a series of assumptions and judgments as of the date of this presentation and are subject to change without notice.
+Economic and market forecasts presented herein reflect our judgment as of the date of this presentation and are subject to change without notice.
 These forecasts do not take into account the specific investment objectives, restrictions, tax and financial situation or other needs of any specific client.
 Actual data will vary and may not be reflected here.
 These forecasts are subject to high levels of uncertainty that may affect actual performance.
 Accordingly, these forecasts should be viewed as merely representative of a broad range of possible outcomes.
 These forecasts are estimated, based on assumptions, and are subject to significant revision and may change materially as economic and market conditions change.
 Goldman Sachs has no obligation to provide updates or changes to these forecasts.
-Case studies and examples are for illustrative purposes only.
-It is not possible to invest directly in an unmanaged index.